rezigned/keymap-rs/README.md

 ### 2. Using External Configuration

-Keymaps can also be loaded from external files (e.g., `config.toml`).
+`keymap-rs` also supports loading keymaps from external files (e.g., `config.toml`).
 This is useful for user-configurable keybindings.

 **Example `config.toml`:**